klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/junior_developer_questions_en.md

   - It copies all history.
 - What is the difference between cloning repository via ssh and via https?
   - They are two different protocols.
 SSH uses private/public key pair to authenticate you, while https often either does not assume any authentication at all or uses conventional username/password authentication.

-## Javascrpt questions (14 questions)

-- What is the difference between let/var/const?
-  - Variables defined with const cannot be re-assigned.
-Variables defined with let are limited to the scope where they are defined.
-Variables defined with var are garbage.

-- What does the `fetch()` function do?
-  - Makes HTTP requests to an endpoint

-- What is the difference between POST and GET HTTP methods?
-  - Expected answer: GET requests normally don't include the payload body and are cacheable on CDNs

-- What is CORS?

-- What is innerHTML property in DOM elements?
-Would you use innerHTML to insert a text content in an html element and how?
-  - Expected answer: either "I would rather use textContent" or "I would escape html entities first" because injection

-- What is race condition?
-  - Poorly designed behaviour of the application that relies on the certain order of multiple async calls without means taken to guarantee the execution order.

-- How would you call http requests to make them run in parallel without blocking each other?
-  - Expected answer: using Promise.all() or calling first await after last request was started.

-- What is regular expressions?
-  - A language used to describe the pattern of a string to ensure that it matches a specific format and to extract particular parts of the string.

-- When you create a Date object by passing it a datetime string without timezone offset, in which timezone will it be interpreted?
-  - Local time from windows settingss

-- In javascript, what will be the result of 0.1 + 0.2?
-Not 0.3.
-Why?
-  - 0.30000000000000004.
-Because floating point numbers are stored in binary form so there are rounding errors in representing them as decimal.

-- How many threads does javascript code normally use?
-  - 1. Javascript handles concurrency with async callback and event loop rather than threads.

-- What software do you normally use to compile javascript code into an executable program?
-  - Trap question.
-Javascript is an interpreted language, not compiled.
-Possible accepted alternate answers, though: webpack/bundler/vite/typescript/v8/browser/node/etc...

-- What is the difference in the behaviour of `this.` in arrow functions and traditional non-arrow functions
-  - In traditional non-arrow functions `this` references the object whose member called function is, in arrow functions this references same as this of the scope where this function is created.

-- What does the yield keyword do?
-  - Yields a value into an iterator

 ## CSS questions (6 questions)